spacejam/tla-rust/README.md

 # motivations
 ## terminology
+*Simulation*, in this context, refers to writing tests that exercise RPC-related code by simulating a buggy network over time, partitions and all.
+Many more failures may be tested per unit of compute time using simulation compared to black-box fault injection with something like Namazu, Jepsen, or Blockade.

+*Modeling*, in this context, refers to the use of the TLA+ model checker to ensure the correctness of our lock-free and distributed algorithms.

 ## why rust?
 Rust is a new systems programming language that emphasizes memory safety.
 It is notable for its compiler, which is able to make several types of